 We can use Model B (which is the reverse coded predictor of interest of Model A) and the parameter intercept (β0) to answer this question.
 Based on a 95% confidence interval using ordinary least squares regression method presuming homoscedasticity, the mean serum LDL for those who died within 5 years would not be judged unusual if the true population mean were anywhere between 112.67 to 124.72 mg/dL.

 This is different from the confidence interval calculated in Problem 1, which was 112.13 and 125.26 mg/dL.
 Although close, these are slightly different.
 One possible explanation is the use of least square methods to calculate the regression confidence limits.
 Least squares method is efficient when the data is normally distributed and homoscedastic.
 There may be some non-linearity, which is giving us a different answer from Problem 1.

+Score:2

 (f)